 2018 - 2020 First Vari-Chrome Pro prototype introduced the adjustment of treatment parameters during therapy.
 FDA exempted photobiomodulation devices for improving wellness.
 PhotoMed's data suggests that wellness better describes the return to normal functioning than does the term "managing" or masking pain.

-2020 Field testing of the prototype PRO suggested ergonomic improvements.
-Battery powered Vari-Chrome Pro prototype and added the ability to vary the rate of wavelength variation during therapy.
+2020 Field testing of the prototype PRO suggested ergonomic improvements and finalize the design.
+Now, the battery powered Vari-Chrome Pro the ability to vary the rate of wavelength variation during therapy.